 Tate & Lyle is the largest sugar business in Europe.
 Henry Tate built his fortune by popularising the sugar cube In Britain, and later established the Tate Gallery in London.

 Henry Tate (1819 – 1899) was born in Chorley, Lancashire to a Unitarian minister from Newcastle upon Tyne.
-Tate was apprenticed to one of his older brothers at a grocery shop in Liverpool from 1832.
+He was apprenticed to an elder brother at a grocery shop in Liverpool from 1832.

-Tate opened a new refinery in Love Lane, Liverpool in 1872.
-Soon the factory was producing 1,000 tons of sugar each week.
-By this time the company employed 400 people.
+Tate established a new refinery on Love Lane, Liverpool in 1872.
+The factory produced 1,000 tons of sugar every week.
+The business employed 400 people by this time.

-Tate and David Martineau, a London sugar refiner, bought the British rights to Eugen Langen’s sugar cube manufacturing process in 1875.
-Previously sugar had been sold to grocers in large cones, with servings then broken off with a hammer.
-The old method was inefficient, and pre-packaged “Tate’s Cube Sugar” was soon a great success.
+Tate partnered with David Martineau, a London sugar refiner, to acquire the British rights to Eugen Langen’s sugar cube manufacturing process in 1875.
+Sugar had previously been sold to grocers in large cones, with servings to customers then broken off with a hammer.
+The old method was inefficient, and the pre-packaged “Tate’s Cube Sugar” was to prove a great success.

 Tate acquired a derelict shipyard at Silvertown on the Thames in London in 1874-5.
-He opened his largest sugar refinery there in 1878, and it was managed by his son, Edwin.
-This new refinery would produce only sugar cubes.
+He established his largest sugar refinery there in 1878, and appointed Edwin Tate as manager.
+The new refinery focused solely on sugar cube production.

 By 1883 Tate had the largest sugar producing capacity in Liverpool, and the third largest capacity in London.
 The Liverpool plant produced hard sugar and the London plant produced soft sugar.